-This starkly contrasts former Hilton closet organizer Kim Kardashian, who, in the introduction for her 2015 book Selfish (a.k.a. a curated collection of Kardashian's own selfies), insists she was taking selfies way before it was cool.
-In fact, it was before the iPhone (a favorite selfie tool) was even a thing.
+This starkly contrasts former Hilton closet organiser Kim Kardashian, who, in the introduction for her 2015 book Selfish (a.k.a. a curated collection of Kardashian's own selfies), insists she was taking selfies way before it was cool.
+In fact, it was before the iPhone (a favourite selfie tool) was even a thing.

 "I took pictures of myself with digital cameras when I was in junior high and high school, and I just got hooked...I was always obsessed with selfies," wrote Kardashian, per TMZ.